SISO APP Searches in Lattices with Tanner Graphs: Soft-output reduced search in lattice TG

 After IC-MMSE equalization, the soft estimate $\bd{\hat{x}}$ of a lattice point is obtained.
 Recall that in lattice space-time schemes, the codebook of transmitted vectors $\bd{x}$ is a lattice code $\mathcal{C}(\Lambda,\bd{u}_0,\mathcal{R})$, where the generator matrix of $\Lambda$ is $\bd{\Gamma}\bd{B}$.
 For simplicity, bet $\bd{B}$ be a generic lattice generator matrix.
 Lattice detection is to either decide which lattice point {\it inside the shaping region} has the minimum distance to $\bd{\hat{x}}$, or calculate the soft information (e.g., in the form of probability or log-likelihood ratio) about each candidate lattice point.
 The first detection criterion leads to hard decision detectors---e.g., maximum likelihood (ML).
 The second decoding criterion leads to soft decision detectors, which can be used in iterations between detection and decoding.
-In this section, a novel Tanner graph based lattice decoding algorithm is introduced.
+In this section, a novel TG based lattice decoding algorithm is introduced.
 For simplicity, assume an $m$-dimensional lattice code, i.e., $\bd{\hat{x}} \in \mathbb{R}^{m}$.

-The novel lattice decoding algorithm introduced below relies on Tanner graph representations of lattices \cite{ban:tan}, which are enabled by lattice partitioning; all lattice points (those inside the shaping region are of interest) are partitioned into several subgroups (cosets).
-Each subgroup includes several different lattice points, and is labelled by a well-defined Abelian group block codeword.
+The novel lattice decoding algorithm introduced below relies on TG representations of lattices \cite{ban:tan}, which are enabled by lattice partitioning; all lattice points (those inside the shaping region are of interest) are partitioned into several subgroups (cosets).
+Each subgroup includes several different lattice points, and is labeled by a well-defined Abelian group block codeword.
 Then, a reduced-complexity soft-output lattice detector can be obtained by operating on the smaller number of cosets instead of lattice points.
-The labels of all cosets form an Abelian block code, which can be represented by a Tanner graph similar to low-density-parity-check (LDPC) codes.
-Belief propagation on a lattice is performed on its non-binary label Tanner graph to yield the total and extrinsic APP of the labels and their coordinates, as described in the following subsections.
+The labels of all cosets form an Abelian block code, which can be represented by a TG similar to LDPC codes.
+BP on a lattice is performed on its non-binary label TG to yield total and extrinsic APPs of the labels and their coordinates, as described in the sequel.
 The APPs of individual lattice points are obtained in a final step described in Section~\ref{pointAPP}.